 - Uttering “Wh” type questions such as “What did you eat?”

-- Understanding and using embedded clauses such as “Julie, who is my friend, likes playing with me”
+- Understanding and using embedded clausesiXA combination of words that make up a meaningful sentence, having a subject and predicate. such as “Julie, who is my friend, likes playing with me”

 - Comprehending and applying relative clauses in sentences such as “This is the juice that mummy drinks every day”

-- Forming reflexive pronouns such as “I hurt myself yesterday”
+- Forming reflexive pronounsiXA pronoun used to describe an action a person usually does to or for themselves. such as “I hurt myself yesterday”

 Telegraphic speech is an important step that leads to language development in children.
 Children often take at least five to six years to master their language.
 Meanwhile, telegraphic speech helps them to communicate and understand the formation of sentences.
 Some activities that can help children practice telegraphic speech are asking questions and playing games.
 Interacting with other children, teachers, and parents also gives them good exposure to the language.
 Therefore, speak as much as you can with your children and encourage them to express more.